eaglgenes101/formic-forest-specification/README.md

 Each ant has a 5*5 area of sight centered on themselves.
 This area of sight is arranged to give the ants a relative sense of direction in the immediate term, but not innately in the long term.
 Ants can see the color of empty cells, and the properties of objects in filled cells, but not the color of filled cells.

 Each ant also has an internal state that can take one of eight values.
-This state is internal to that ant, and to transfer information between itself and other ants or to remember more than this, it must position itself, drop payloads, or mark the ground below it, all which are subject to enemy interference.
+This state is internal to that ant, and to transfer information between herself and other ants or to remember more than this, she must position herself, drop payloads, or mark the ground below her, all which are subject to enemy interference.

 Ant Actions
 ------

 Using their senses, ants can decide to move or drop payloads, and also color their current cell and change their current state simultaneously, once per turn.
-The coloring happens on the cell that the ant is currently in, before it moves.
+The coloring happens on the cell that the ant is currently in, before she moves.

 Ants move orthogonally or diagonally one cell at a time.
 Worker ants are free to move into other cells at their own risk, but a queen may not move to a cell that her view shows is in the Moore neighborhood of a non-adjacent queen, nor to a cell that her view shows is in the von Neumann neighborhood of an adjacent queen.
 (However, it is legal for a queen to stay still on a cell adjacent to another queen.)
 Additionally, a queen without food may not move into a step into a cell already occupied by a laden worker, lest she step onto a laden worker that decides to stay still, which would without this restriction kill her.